 How Will Ambassador Software Help Me Increase UGC For My Brand?

 There are a number of ways to get brand ambassadors to provide you with UGC.
 To start things off, we’d recommend you first figure out what aspect of your brand you’d like to put a spotlight on.
 Do you want a specific product or service to get more sales, for example, or are you keen to just amplify general awareness around your brand?
 These are the kinds of questions that will really help influence the direction of your UGC from the start.

 Next, you’ll need to find micro-influencers and ambassadors that will actually fit with your brand.
-We’re talking values, online following, aesthetic and - in some cases - even lifestyle.
-This step is super important, because finding ambassadors that align with your brand already leaves you with some certainty that they’ll be able to produce on-brand UGC.
+We’re talking values, online following, aesthetics and - in some cases - even lifestyle.
+This step is super important because finding ambassadors that align with your brand already leaves you with some certainty that they’ll be able to produce on-brand UGC.

 Dippin' Daisy's | @meredithsophiaa

 You’re probably wondering, “but why do I need to get ambassadors to create UGC for me through a paid ambassador software subscription service - why can’t I just repurpose what customers are posting and tagging us in?”
 The answer is simple - quality.

 When subscribing to brand ambassador software that allows you to set the parameters around the content you ask for, you’ll be able to control the quality of the content.

 You’ll be able to accept or reject submissions and reward ambassadors accordingly, whereas ordinary users tagging you on Insta won’t necessarily represent your brand in the way you’d like them to.
 Nor will they have high-res content on hand.
 And when it comes to visual representation, quality trumps quantity.